zhiyu/hypergen/README.md

 [MIT License](LICENSE)

-This project is open-source and non-commercial.
+This project is open-source.
 You are free to use, modify, and distribute the code for research, educational, and personal purposes.